Outdoor Leadership NQ Level 6

 - Mature students will be considered on merit.
-All candidates will attend an interview.

 Please note that you are required to have a satisfactory Protecting Vulnerable Groups (PVG) check to enable participation in work placement.
 This will be provided as a mandatory part of your course.
 Further information can be found here at mygov.scot

 Areas for study include: